-Gregory Lisa uses his extensive firsthand experience in anti-money laundering and consumer protection to help financial institution clients navigate the complex regulations and expectations of regulators, examination teams, and law enforcement agencies, civil and criminal.
+Gregory Lisa uses his extensive firsthand experience in anti-money laundering and consumer protection to help clients navigate the complex regulations and expectations of regulators, exam teams, and law enforcement agencies, civil and criminal.
 If those investigations turn into enforcement actions or litigation, Greg draws on his background as a former federal prosecutor and enforcement attorney to defend his clients.
 In Legal 500, clients recognize his "sharp intellect and regulatory expertise," Chambers lists him as a "notable practitioner" for FinTech, and Who's Who Legal recognizes him as a Global Leader in Fintech.

-In addition to working with established financial institutions, such as banks and credit unions, casinos, and money services businesses, Greg also represents and counsels financial services innovators, including emerging payment and finance systems, virtual currency companies, and other new financial services companies, particularly in the FinTech space.
+In addition to working with financial institutions such as banks, casinos, and money services businesses, he represents and counsels financial services innovators, including those in emerging payment and finance systems, virtual currency, and other new financial services companies, particularly in FinTech.

-Before joining Hogan Lovells, Greg was the Interim Director of the Office of Compliance and Enforcement at the Financial Crimes Enforcement Network (FinCEN), the Treasury Department's lead regulator for overseeing and enforcing anti-money laundering laws.
-Greg also served as the Chief of the Money Services Businesses and Casinos Section within FinCEN's Enforcement Division.
-During his tenure, he supervised and conducted a number of investigations, supervisory exams, and enforcement actions across FinCEN's broad jurisdiction, including depository institutions, global securities firms, casinos, cryptocurrency exchangers, and other financial institutions.
-Many of these cases were joint investigations with other financial institution regulators, state agencies, or criminal law enforcement agencies.
+Before joining the firm, Greg was the Interim Director of the Office of Compliance and Enforcement at the Financial Crimes Enforcement Network (FinCEN), the Treasury Department's lead regulator for overseeing anti-money laundering laws.
+In his tenure, he supervised and conducted various investigations, supervisory exams, and enforcement actions across FinCEN's broad jurisdiction, including depository institutions, global securities firms, casinos, cryptocurrency exchanges, and other institutions.

 Supervised every civil enforcement action brought by FinCEN for BSA violations against banks, securities broker/dealers, casinos, and other financial institutions.*